GregCM/surfpy/README.md

 ## "the way of the future"(TM) ##

-Main Use Case Motiveation is for suckless/surf call to custom-built dmenu, as follows:
+Main Use Case is for suckless/surf call to custom-built dmenu, as follows:

     /* SETPROP(readprop, setprop, prompt)*/
     #define SETPROP(r, s, p) { \